timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_Primitives_Converters_AccentColorConverter_GetAccent.md

 #### Return Value
 <a href="T_Avalonia_Media_HsvColor">HsvColor</a>
+The new accent color.

+## Remarks
-The new accent color.Use the HSV representation as it's more perceptual.
+Use the HSV representation as it's more perceptual.
 In most cases only the value is changed by a fixed percentage so the algorithm is reproducible.

 ## See Also